3BRS/sylius-contact-form-plugin/README.md

 7. Create and run doctrine database migrations.

-For the guide how to use your own entity see [Sylius docs - Customizing Models](https://docs.sylius.com/en/1.6/customization/model.html)
+For the guide how to use your own entity see [Sylius docs - Customizing Models](https://docs.sylius.com/en/1.10/customization/model.html)

 ### Usage

 * Parameters can be left empty if you want to run the plugin without recaptcha verification.
-* The plugin is made to work with invisible V2 recaptcha,it is essential to select this version during their creation.
+* The plugin is made to work with invisible V2 recaptcha, it is essential to select this version during their creation.
 * The plugin defines the contact email of the channel (configurable in the `Channels` tab of the `configuration` section in the administration panel) as the manager's email address.

 ## Configuration
    ```
-    mango_sylius_contact_form:
+    threebrs_sylius_contact_form_plugin:
         # Define if an email should be send to the manager when contact form is send
           send_manager_mail: true/false
         # Define if an email should be send to the customer when contact form is send (copy)